 Congrats, and welcome to a whole new way of looking at your finances.

 • Keeping your dreams alive.
-If you and your spouse have plans for your future, and your wish is that your spouse continue to pursue that lifestyle even if you’re not there, life insurance could provide a way to make that happen.
-The surviving spouse may use the money to pay bills and/or funeral costs, but also to buy a house (or pay for the one you just bought), keep a business going, or travel—things that might be difficult to accomplish with one salary.
+If you and your spouse have plans for your future, and your wish is that your spouse continues to pursue that lifestyle even if you’re not there, life insurance could provide a way to make that happen.
+The surviving spouse may use the money to pay bills and/or funeral costs, but also to buy a house (or pay for the one you just bought), keep a business going, or travel — things that might be difficult to accomplish with one salary.

 If You Have Children